jordanstephens/paleta/readme.markdown

 ### Color

+	# create a color with HSL components
+	color = Paleta::Color.new(:hsl, 280, 37, 68)

 	# create a color with RGB components
+	color = Paleta::Color.new(:rgb, 94, 161, 235)

+	# create a color with a HEX value
+	color = Paleta::Color.new(:hex, "5EA1EB")

+    # creating a color with no flag defaults to RGB components
 	color = Paleta::Color.new(94, 161, 235)

 	# access component values